 Zhivar Sourati

-I am Zhivar Sourati, a Ph.D. student at University of Southern California and a graduate research assistant at USC Information Science Institute (ISI) advised by Dr. Fred Morstatter and Dr. Filip Ilievski (Vrije Universiteit Amsterdam) focusing on analogical reasoning, prototype-based reasoning, and LLMs’ cognitive and social capabilities and effects on generated text.
+I am Zhivar Sourati, a third year computer science Ph.D. student at University of Southern California advised by Dr. Morteza Dehghani.
+During my Ph.D., I also had the chance to collaborate with Dr. Fred Morstatter (USC / ISI) and Dr. Filip Ilievski (Vrije Universiteit Amsterdam).
+My research focuses on reasoning capabilities of language models from a cognitive psychology perspective, covering topics such as analogical reasoning and prototype-based reasoning, tackling issues such as accuracy, robustness, and interpretability in Natural Language Processing (NLP).
+I also work on the effects of large language models (LLMs) on society and how people interact with them.
 Before joining USC, I was an NLP research intern at Zurich University of Applied Sciences collaborating with Dr. Don Tuggener and Dr. Mark Cieliebak working on Dialogue Summarization.
-The first experience that I had as a research assistant was working on permutation tests, complex networks, and machine learning applications in a team supervised by Dr. Behnam Bahrak.
+I started my research career as a research assistant in a team supervised by Dr. Behnam Bahrak, working on permutation tests and complex networks.